SnailCharger/davan690.github.io/_posts/2019-05-07-reproducible-git-pubs.md

 ---
 title: GIT and GITHUB
-subtitle: A scientific paper for GIT workflow application for bio-informatics
+subtitle: Draft.
+A review of "A scientific paper for GIT workflow application for bio-informatics"
 layout: post
+tags: ["phd", "invasive", "overview"]
 ---

 I have been reading a paper today [about](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004947).... you won't believe it.
 [GIT](https://git-scm.com/) and [GIThub](https://github.com/) for bio-informatics in [PLOSone](https://journals.plos.org/).